YLu-1258/YLU_blog/_posts/2024-04-04-Algorhythmic-Code-Prep.md

     Flower Necklace before sort: [Rose, Lily, Tulip, Daisy, Sunflower, Carnation, Orchid, Daffodil, Peony, Hibiscus] Flower Necklace before sort: [Carnation, Daffodil, Daisy, Hibiscus, Lily, Orchid, Peony, Rose, Sunflower, Tulip]

+## MergeSort

+This is the most simple algorithm for me to understand because it's the one I've been working with in the past few days for Algorhythmic.
+Essentially, the mergeSort algorithm splits the array into it's elementary elements and reassembles the final sorted array by merging all elementary elements.

 ```java